 It’s commonly known by now that agile methods are not just suitable for software projects, but they are especially useful when it comes to remote working.
 Remote projects in particular benefit from agile methods like daily stand-ups, Scrum or Kanban Boards, as well as organising projects as sprints including demos, planning and retros.
 Pro tip: Surely, many of you use Trello...
 Boards in Notion serve as a decent alternative.
 The table function included can be incredibly useful when it comes to bulk modifications.

 Tools: Hangout / Notion / Asana

 Remote working causes the communication within teams to dwindle, and smaller tasks might not be properly registered or even forgotten about completely.
 From now on, you should plan even little tasks on project boards and assign them to employees.
 Best if you include deadlines, too.
-This way, everyone is kept in the loop, knows who’s doing what and if a task has been completed.
+This way, everyone is kept in the loop, and knows who’s doing what and if a task has been completed.

 If you have a Macbook with the most recent OS version, you can use an iPad as an external screen.
-It can also be used as a whiteboard, which can be shared with colleagues in real time via ScribbleTogether.
+It can also be used as a whiteboard, which can be shared with colleagues in real-time via ScribbleTogether.
 Sometimes, being able to sketch and scribble simplifies communication substantially.